Silfaz/digitalgarden/content/climate/How we will fight climate change.md

 https://noahpinion.substack.com/p/how-we-will-fight-climate-change

-`People ought to be scared.
+>People ought to be scared.
 They ought to support a big push.
-But this is simply a thing that is not going to happen in the time frame we need it to happen.`
+But this is simply a thing that is not going to happen in the time frame we need it to happen.

-Takeaway message:
+Takeaway message of the article:
 - Doomerism doesnt' work
 - Anticapitalism doesn't work
 - Degrowth rhetoric doesn't work

 We can't wait for _the_ big governmental push either.
 BUT things are already moving.
 Many "small" actions (state-wide, individual, etc.).
-`Everyone pushes wherever they can push.`
+>Everyone pushes wherever they can push.

 -----